-Changes in assumptions - In 2017, amounts reported reflect an adjustment of the discount rate from 7.65 percent (net of administrative expense) to 7.15 percent (without a reduction for pension plan administrative expense).
+Changes in assumptions - In 2018, assumptions for individual salary increases and overall payroll growth are reduced from 3.00 percent to 2.75 percent.
+In 2017, the discount rate was lowered from 7.65 percent to 7.15 percent.
 In 2016, there were no changes.
-In 2015, amounts reported reflect an adjustment of the discount rate from 7.50 percent (net of administrative expense) to 7.65 percent (without a reduction for pension plan administrative expense) to 7.65 percent (without a reduction for pension plan administrative expense).
-In 2016, there were no changes.
-In 2015, amounts reported reflect an adjustment of the discount rate from 7.50 percent (net of administrative expense) to 7.65 percent (without a reduction for pension plan administrative expense).
-In 2014, amounts reported were based on the 7.50 percent discount rate.
+In 2015, amounts reported reflect an adjustment of the discount rate from 7.5 percent (net of administrative expense) to 7.65 percent (without a reduction for pension plan administrative expense).
+In 2014, amounts reported were based on the 7.5 percent discount rate.

-Fiscal year 2015 was the 1st year of implementation, therefore only four years are shown.
+Fiscal year 2015 was the 1st year of implementation, therefore only five years are shown.